 Pay For the Get Extra Mules

 Your tour guide must provide you with mules in your tour package.
-MULES are a MUST.
+MULES are a MUST and required by park regulations.
 They saved our behinds in ways I can’t express.
-Have enough mules to carry your things and extra mules to ride, in case you are hit with exhaustion which is almost inevitable during this very LONG hike.
+You will need enough mules to carry your things and extra mules to ride, in case you are hit with exhaustion which is almost inevitable during this very LONG hike.

 Communicate Your Needs Ahead of Time!

 Make sure you communicate the exact itinerary and your sleeping/meal expectations.
 Like everywhere else, different countries have a different culture of communication and expectations.
 So when it comes to business, do not assume that they will predict what you consider your “basic” needs.
 For food, you must communicate exactly what type of food you expect and when ahead of time.
 This is pivotal!

 The Trail Experience: What to Expect When Hiking Pico Duarte for 3 days